johnnyhoichuen/big2-rl/README.md

 ```
 python3 train.py
 ```
-This will train DouZero on one GPU.
-To train DouZero on multiple GPUs.
+This will train on one GPU.
+To train on multiple GPUs.
 Use the following arguments.
 *   `--gpu_devices`: what gpu devices are visible
 *   `--num_actor_devices`: how many of the GPU devices will be used for simulation, i.e., self-play
 *   `--num_actors`: how many actor processes will be used for each device
-*   `--training_device`: which device will be used for training DouZero
+*   `--training_device`: which device will be used for training (learner process)

 For example, if we have 4 GPUs, where we want to use the first 3 GPUs to have 15 actors each for simulating and the 4th GPU for training, we can run the following command:
 ```